salif/linkita/content/markdown-syntax.md

 cover.alt = "A Markdown logo"
 +++

-This article offers a sample of basic Markdown syntax that can be used in Zola content files, also it shows whether basic HTML elements are decorated with CSS in a Kita theme.
+This article offers a sample of basic Markdown syntax that can be used in Zola content files, also it shows whether basic HTML elements are decorated with CSS in a Linkita theme.

 <!--more-->